-1. The program site CFR-4 is completed first so the total amount paid for personal services can be brought forward to the Personal Services line on schedule DMH-1 (line 6).
-Approved software will bring totals forward automatically.
-Agency Administration CFR-4 is not completed.
+The program site portion of schedule CFR-4 is completed first so the total amount paid for personal services can be brought forward to the Personal Services line on schedule DMH-1 (line 6).
+The approved software will bring totals forward automatically.
+Schedule CFR-4, agency administration, should also be completed at this time.